 Performances that need a licence

-- Performances at a licensed premises or a registered club
+- It is at a licensed premises or a registered club

-- If a performance is to be broadcast.
+- It is to be broadcast.
 This includes performing on stage, TV, filming and modelling

-- Any performance for which a charge is made, whether for admission or otherwise
+- A charge is made, whether for admission or otherwise

-- If the production will be directed in any way
+- The production will be directed in any way

 Performances that do not need a licence